 Tax and Bookkeeping: Where Small Businesses Create Rework

-Where small businesses create avoidable rework between bookkeeping and tax, and what to tighten before the same errors keep rolling from month-end into SARS
+Where small businesses create avoidable rework between bookkeeping and tax, and what to tighten before the same errors keep rolling into SARS deadlines.

 - Small businesses create tax rework when the books are not current enough to support the return, reconciliation, or compliance task that comes later.